lostbyt/public/README.md

-Some python programs I developped for post production:
+Some programmation I developped for post production and my studies in IoT:

 -Auto beauty: This tool for Nuke software, will allow the user to import a multi render pass from Cycle(Blender) or Redshift and reconstruct to match the beauty.
 Some options like denoise, sharpen, and grade are directly implemented in the menu.